deantorkelson/spotify-accessor-for-metadata/README.md

 ## Notes about this project
 Sample data:
-  - Sample Data: is used in place of live data where constant repeated testing is necessary and the liveness of the data itself isn't an issue (i.e. CSS).
+  - Sample data is used in place of live data where constant repeated testing is necessary and the liveness of the data itself isn't an issue (i.e. CSS).
 This way, the application doesn't get rate-limited.
      Example: replace the `fetch` in `SpotifyApiService` with `return new Promise((resolve) => resolve(SampleTrackSearch));`.
+Local setup:
+  - Env variables
+    - Make sure you have a `SPOTIFY_APP_ID` and `SPOTIFY_APP_SECRET` saved in your environment
+  - Make sure you have python installed, then run `python3 -m venv ./venv`
+  - Note that the backend `make` targets are not currently working
 ## Reference
 - [Spotify API docs](https://developer.spotify.com/documentation/web-api/reference/)
 - [Spotipy Docs](https://spotipy.readthedocs.io/en/2.12.0/)